- $299 / 90 minute initial evaluation

 Then there will likely be an orthopedic exam that includes testing strength, range of motion, and flexibility of the trunk, hips, and legs.
 Next, with your consent and permission, there is a pelvic specific exam, where externally your therapist will visually assess pelvic floor muscle coordination and your ability to contract and relax the pelvic floor.

-Lastly, and again with your consent and permission, there is also an internal exam, either through the vagina or through the rectum, based on your anatomy and your symptoms.
+Lastly, and again with your consent and permission, there may also be an internal exam, either through the vagina or through the rectum, based on your anatomy and your symptoms.

 These treatments will include a variety of techniques, including: